News API

 What Do We Want To Normalize?

-Before performing text normalization, we should know exactly what we want to normalize and why.
-As mentioned before, there is no standard set of normalization tasks, knowing the purpose of the input helps us choose the appropriate steps to apply for normalizing the input.
+Before performing text normalization, we should know exactly what we want to normalize and why. as mentioned before, there is no standard set of normalization tasks, knowing the purpose of the input helps us choose the appropriate steps to apply for normalizing the input.
 Broadly speaking, there are two things we focus on:

 1. Vocabulary: We want to minimize the size of our vocabulary in most cases.
 This is because in NLP, words act as our key features and when we have less variation in these we can achieve our objectives more easily.